 Frequently Asked Questions

-Your tax dollars are used by local government to provide funding for roads, parks, fire protection, police protection, health and other services.
+Your tax dollars are used by local government to provide funding for roads, parks, fire protection, police protection, public health and other services.
 Property taxes also fund public school districts.
-All property tax dollars received by the state are redistributed to public school districts or to…
+The county collects some property taxes on behalf of the state, which is then redistributed…

-The value of your home may change each year -- it depends on market conditions, improvements to your property, etc. The county appraiser continually reviews and records sale prices and other information on homes all over the county.
+The value of your home may change each year and is influenced by changes in market conditions, improvements to the property, and home prices in the market area.
+The county appraiser continually reviews sale prices and property information throughout the year.

 Participants are required to: